together solutions for

 "My dog is guarding, what should I do?"

 Please get in touch with us as soon as possible.
 We understand that guarding behaviour in dogs can be frightening or scary, and we are used to talking to people who are upset or worried.
 We will talk on the phone to get the broad picture of what’s going on and give you interim safety advice if needs be.
-We will set you up with a first session as soon as possible.
+We will set you up with an assessment as soon as possible.